Yubico/yubikit-android/android/README.md

 # YubiKit Android Module
-The **android** module implements the basic classes needed to interact with YubiKeys on Android.
-It detects the plugged-in YubiKey or one in close proximity to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.
+The **android** module implements the basic classes needed to interact with YubiKeys on Android, over NFC and USB.

 ## Requirements
 The **YubiKit** module requires at minimum Java 7 or Android 4.4.
 Anything